HVAC Pricing Guide 2026 - Furnace, AC & Heat Pump Costs in Toronto

 How much does a new furnace cost in Toronto?

-A new gas furnace installation in Toronto ranges from $2,800 for a mid-efficiency (80 AFUE) unit to $6,500 or more for a high-efficiency (96+ AFUE) unit.
+A new gas furnace installation in Toronto ranges from $2,800 for a mid-efficiency (80 AFUE) unit through $4,500 to $7,000 for a mid-range (96 AFUE 2-stage) unit, up to $7,000 to $10,000 for a premium modulating high-efficiency unit (Lennox SLP99, Carrier Infinity, Trane XV).
 Price includes equipment, installation, permits, and disposal of the old furnace.
-High-efficiency furnaces qualify for Canada Greener Homes rebates.

 How much does a new air conditioner cost in Toronto?